Learn something new every day

 More Info... by email

 An equilibrium price level is a type of pricing level indicating that a balance between supply and demand has been achieved.
 At that point, the price is considered ideal for attracting enough customers to consume the quantity of a given good or service that has been produced.
 As the name implies, the equal balancing of this supply and demand may be applied to specific products, or even to the overall production and demand associated with an industry.
-Identifying the equilibrium price level is helpful for a number of reasons, including the structuring of future pricing matrices and scheduling production of certain goods and services.
+Identifying this price level is helpful for a number of reasons, including the structuring of future pricing matrices and scheduling production of certain goods and services.

 Companies benefit from identifying the equilibrium price level, as this figure can aid in determining how much to charge for each unit of goods produced by the company, while still having reasonable assurance that consumers will in fact buy those units.
 By identifying this more or less ideal price, businesses can determine if the price level is sufficient to cover all the expenses associated with producing those goods or services and still allow the business to make a profit.
 If so, the business can use this data to set retail pricing and also to plan for future production, based on what is known as the anticipated pattern of demand that will prevail both in the short-and the long-term.